assets for the IDM audio lab (2MTC, room 824)

 Please don’t re-plug the channels on the mixer.

-The USB output of the mixer comes out of a USB hub on the right-hand wall (between the Shelfisizer rack and the 73-75 panels).
+The USB output of the mixer comes out of a USB hub under the patchbay and mixer.
 This hub also allows you to connect to the MOTU 8A audio interface and the MOTU Micro Express MIDI Interface.
+The USB cable out of the hub is dangling by the mixer and labelled:

 You can also record to an micro-SD card on the mixer directly by record-enabling individual channels and using the console interface above the output section of the mixer.
 The mixer will record standard .WAV files at 24-bit, 44.1kHz.
 Higher sampling rates can be achieved by recording onto your computer via USB.